Yes, Colleges are increasingly using AI detection tools like Turnitin, Proofademic, and ChatGPTZero to vet application essays.

-• Though AI can help with brainstorming and editing — excessive dependence on it can trigger red flags.
+While AI can assist with brainstorming and editing, overreliance can trigger red flags.

 Colleges are now starting to roll out rules about AI-generated content for application essays.
 Some schools explicitly say no AI-generated essays, while others provide more vague guidance.